ProDG (Belgium)

 ProDG (Pro Deutschsprachige Gemeinschaft, lit.
 'Pro-German-speaking Community') is a regionalist, Christian-democratic political party active in the German-speaking Community of Belgium.
-The party brings together politicians from the previous Party of German-speaking Belgians (PDB) and PJU parties.
+The party brings together politicians from the previous Party of German-speaking Belgians (PDB) and Parteilos Jugendliche Unabhängige (PJU) movement.
 The party was formed in 2008 and first featured on the electoral ballot in 2009.
 Following the 2009 regional election, the party won four out of 25 seats in the Parliament and participated in the regional Government of the German-speaking Community of Belgium with two ministers.
 In the 2014 regional election, the party won six seats and its leader Oliver Paasch became the new minister-president.

 The party was formerly a member of the European Free Alliance.
+The party is a member of the Federal Union of European Nationalities since 2014.